On low-codimensional decompositions: Characterizations of -closedness and upper semi-continuity

 Notice that the compact condition is necessary.
-Indeed, the $R$-closed decomposition $\F = \{ X \}$ for a non-compact Hausdorff space $X$ is pointwise almost periodic but $\hat{\mathcal{F}} = \F$ is not usc.
-We show that each open $\mathcal{F}$-saturated subset for a pointwise almost periodic decomposition $\F$ on a Hausdorff space is $\hat{\mathcal{F}}$-saturated.
+Indeed, the $R$-closed decomposition $\F = \{ X \}$ for a non-compact Hausdorff space $X$ is weakly almost periodic but $\hat{\mathcal{F}} = \F$ is not usc.
+We show a correspondence for invariances.